Please see the NYS Cluster Action Initiative website for current area cluster category.

 - Student organization fundraisers should utilize electronic money exchange.

-- Student club sports will be limited for Fall 2020 in compliance with Reopening New York Sports and Recreation Guidelines, and in congruence with NCAA and SUNYAC protocols.
+- Student club sports will be limited for Spring 2021 in compliance with Reopening New York Sports and Recreation Guidelines, and in congruence with NCAA and SUNYAC protocols.

 - A phased plan will be followed for student club sports that meet the NYS descriptions of Moderate-risk sports and Lower-risk sports.
 (See Event and Gathering Classification #2 for the phased plan.)